 ACTIVITIES: Wild Utah Project and our partner, Yellowstone to Uintas Connection have acted to assemble a larger coalition to work together with U.S Forest Service biologists to, based on best available scientific evidence, reduce sheep stocking rates on these sheep grazing allotments, in order to maintain and improve the surrounding watershed.

 We are working to inform the Environmental Impact Statement (EIS) process in development for the High Uintas Wilderness Domestic Sheep Analysis Project and Grazing Permit Reauthorization.
-Through the combined use of GIS mapping, data analysis, and literature review we are supporting USFS biologists in their planning process for and informed decisions on reductions (or removal) of domestic sheep from grazing allotments in Wilderness areas.
+Through the combined use of GIS mapping, data analysis, and literature review we are supporting USFS biologists in their planning process for informed decisions on reductions (or removal) of domestic sheep from grazing allotments in Wilderness areas.
 A critical element of our submission includes a GIS-based capability model that will analyze pounds/acre of grass and forb forage biomass available in each allotment, and allows for a calculation of stocking rate recommendations based on what the native ecology has the potential to support.

 High Uintas Forage Analysis